Anatta336/driven-decals/README.md

 * `_Opacity` Float in range 0 to 1 to uniformly fade out the decal, with 0 being hidden.
 * `_FlipU` and `_FlipV` Booleans to flip the texture region.
 The *Decal UV* subgraph can do this for you.
 * `_ZFadeStart` Float in range 0 to 1 to fade out the decal as it gets near the Z axis limits of its region.
 The *Fade near z bounds* subgraph will achieve this effect.
+* `_MinAngleFadeRadians` and `_MaxAngleFadeRadians` Floats to define at what local angle to fade the decal.
+The *Fade by angle* subgraph can achieve this effect.

 The *DecalAsset* inspector will inform you if you use a material that's lacking any of these properties.